 The tiny larvae hatch and drift with the current back to Southern Africa; the southward currents which flow east and west of Madagascar and join to form the warm Agulhas current flowing away from the equator.
 They’re now often called ‘Glass Eels’ for obvious reasons:

-They drift down to the mouth of the Umgeni, recognising Blue Lagoon at night by the pumping music and the whiff of bluetop and dagga drifting to sea; up the Umgeni they go, then ours hang a left up our Palmiet River.
+They drift southwards, and by the time they get the mouth of the Umgeni they can also swim – they have grown quite a lot.
+As they approach, they lift their snouts and say Hey!
+Listen! and Smell!
+They recognise Blue Lagoon at night by the pumping music and the whiff of bluetop and dagga drifting to sea; so up the Umgeni they go, till they can taste industrial pollution in the water; then the offspring of our Palmiet clan hang a left up the Palmiet River.
 Others carry on up the Umgeni.
 All the while going through larval stages and getting more pigment as they go.

-Then, seven to eighty five years later they may get an urge, just as their parents did before them, and head for the ocean again.
+There they live their river fish lives until, one day, seven to eighty five years later, they may get an urge, just as their parents did before them (you know that feeling, right?) and head for the ocean again.
 ‘Again,’ in our story, but for the first time for each of them.
 Each one only does the homeward journey once, as a juvenile, and the spawning one-way journey once, as an adult.

 We might be thinking what a hard journey.
 But ours have it easy.
 If an eel needs to get back to where Mom and Dad lived on the Zambezi it has to bypass Cahora Bassa and Kariba dams!
 Is that even possible!?
 Indeed it seems to be.
 They move overland if they have to!